 Ingredients

-1 cup White Quinoa (Any color of quinoa will work)
+1 cup quinoa (any color will work)

-1 tbsp Olive Oil (Optional, for toasting)
+1 tbsp olive oil (optional, for toasting)

 Instructions